v-dakle/njord/README.md

 # njord

-Njord, the link checker for Kontent.ai Learn Portal
+Njord, the links and anchor links validity checker.